anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 Open Issues: Reuse of the sub-tree ietf-sztp-csr:csr may not be possible as it is not the complete module. \*/

-Depending on the capability of the pledge, it MAY construct the enrollment request as plain PKCS#10.
+Depending on the capability of the pledge, it constructs the enrollment request as plain PKCS#10.
-Note that the focus here is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols like EST, CMP, CMS, and SCEP.
+Note that the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols like EST, CMP, CMS, and SCEP.
 If the pledge is already implementing an enrollment protocol, it may leverage that functionality for the creation of the enrollment request object.
 Note also that